ipvm-wg/homestar/design/ROADMAP.md

 # Roadmap

-Refer to the [Homestar Star Map] for the latest roadmap.
+Refer to the [Homestar Starmap] for the latest detailed roadmap.

 ## High Level Dependencies